markusa4/satsuma/README.md

 The formula `hole010.cnf` is satisfiable, if and only if `hole010.break.cnf` is satisfiable.
 We can then pass `hole010.break.cnf` to a SAT solver of choice, in the case above to cryptominisat.

-There are some options available to influence the symmetry breaking constraints generated.
-You may see them by using `satsuma -h`.
+There are more options available to influence the generation of symmetry breaking constraints.
+You may see a description with `satsuma -h`.

 ## Bugs & Feedback
 If you encounter any bugs or have any feedback to share, please feel free to reach out to me at\